The anisotropic square lattice Ising model with quenched surface disorder: Abstract

 \section{{Abstract}}

-\textbf{\boldmath Using exact enumeration, the Casimir amplitude and the Casimir force are calculated for the square lattice Ising model with quenched surface disorder on one surface in cylinder geometry at criticality.
-The system shape is characterized by the aspect ratio $\rho=L/M$, where the cylinder length $L$ can take arbitrary values, while the circumference $M$ is varied from $M=4$ to $M=54$, resulting in up to $2^{54}$ numerically exact free energy calculations.
-A careful $M\to\infty$ extrapolation shows that quenched surface disorder is irrelevant in two dimensions, but gives rise to logarithmic corrections. }
+\textbf{\boldmath { Using exact enumeration, the surface free energy as well as the critical Casimir amplitude and Casimir force are calculated for the square lattice Ising model with anisotropic couplings and quenched surface disorder on one surface in cylinder geometry at criticality.
+The system shape is characterized by the aspect ratio $L/M$, where the cylinder length $L$ can take arbitrary values, including $L\to\infty$, while the circumference $M$ is varied from $M=4$ to $M=54$, resulting in up to $2^{54}$ numerically exact free energy calculations.
+A careful $M\to\infty$ extrapolation shows that quenched surface disorder is irrelevant in two dimensions, but gives rise to logarithmic corrections. \CC{ Ich habe das Gefühl der Abstract ist noch etwas zäh, weil die Sätze so lang sind.
+Ich habe mal versucht es etwas abzuändern, bin damit aber auch nicht zu 100\% zufrieden.
+Was meinst du, Fred? \fred{Sind leider neun Zeilen, s.u.
+Wir lassen das jetzt erstmal so, ich finde es OK.} }} \CC{ We investigate the effect of quenched surface disorder on one of the surfaces in the square lattice Ising model on the cylinder.
+Using exact enumeration, the surface free energy as well as the critical Casimir amplitude and Casimir force are calculated at criticality.
+Our analysis includes anisotropic couplings and multiple types of disorder ensembles.
+The system shape is characterized by the aspect ratio $L/M$, where the cylinder length $L$ can take arbitrary values, including $L\to\infty$. the circumference $M$ is varied from $M=4$ to $M=54$, resulting in up to $2^{54}$ numerically exact free energy calculations.
+A careful $M\to\infty$ extrapolation shows that quenched surface disorder is irrelevant in two dimensions, but gives rise to logarithmic corrections. } }

 \fbox{\parbox{0.975\linewidth}{ \textcolor{white!40!black}{ } }}

 \XX{